linuxserver/docker-lychee/READMETEMPLATE.md

 * `-p 80` - the port(s)
 * `-v /config` - config files for lychee
+* `-v /pictures` - where lychee will store uploaded data
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation